 Who to Contact If You Have Complaints, Questions or Concerns

-Title IX requires the university to designate a Title IX Coordinator to monitor and oversee overall Title IX compliance.
-Your campus Title IX Coordinator is available to explain and discuss your right to file a criminal complaint (sexual assault and violence); the university’s complaint process, including the investigation process; how confidentiality is handled; available resources, both on and off campus; and other related matters.
-If you are in the midst of an emergency, please call the police immediately by dialing 9-1-1.
+The University has designated a Title IX Coordinator to monitor and oversee overall compliance with laws and policies related to nondiscrimination based on sex.
+The campus Title IX Coordinator is available to explain and discuss: Your right to file a criminal complaint (in cases of Sexual Violence); the University's relevant complaint process, and your right to receive assistance with that process, including the investigation process; how confidentiality is handled; available resources, both on and off campus; and other related matters.

 Campus Title IX Coordinator: